happypoulp/webpack3-issue/README.md

-# Demo of issue to disable HMR in webpack 3
+# Demo of webpack 3 issue

 ## Build